Managed Futures Strategies Might Hold the Key

 With any strategy, there always is a balance between evaluating the past and predicting the future.
 No one has a crystal ball, which is why diversification is so important.
 Rather than replace other inflation hedges, we believe managed futures can serve as another valuable complement to an existing equity or bond allocation.
 Faced with headwinds in traditional portfolios, we believe that diversification into strategies that potentially can benefit during an inflationary environment is prudent.

 Past performance does not guarantee future results.
 Index performance is not indicative of fund performance.
 One cannot invest directly in an index.
 To obtain fund performance view www.imgp.com or call (888) 898-1041.
 It is not possible to invest directly in an index.

 The Funds’ investment objectives, risks charges and expenses must be considered carefully before investing.
 The statutory and summary prospectuses contain this and other important information about the investment company, and it may be obtained by visiting imglobalpartner.com.
 Read it carefully before investing.

-The iM DBi Managed Futures Strategy ETF and the DBi Hedge Strategy ETF are distributed by Quasar Distributors, LLC.
+The iMGP DBi Managed Futures Strategy ETF and the iMGP DBi Hedge Strategy ETF are distributed by ALPS Distributors, LLC.